 '''

 (select-exp-window)

+(select-exp-window "Letter recognition")

 '''

+Close-exp-window

-Close-exp-window - this function takes no required parameters and closes the current open experiment window.
+This command takes no required parameters and has one optional parameter which can indicate a specific window (either by title or object).
+If no window is provided then it will operate on the current window.
+It closes that experiment window.
 Once the window is closed it is no longer possible for a person or model to interact with it.
-One should close experiment windows when they are no longer needed to avoid confusion with multiple open windows.
+One should close experiment windows when they are no longer needed to avoid potential problems with multiple open windows.
 However, all open windows will be closed automatically when ACT-R is initialized with the clear-all command which should prevent problems when loading different models.
 If desired, ACT-R can also close the windows when the system is reset by setting the system parameter :close-exp-windows-on-reset to t.